 Sounds interesting?
-Come join our 4th session!
+Come join our very first session.
 Bring friends if you want but above all, bring ears to listen, a mouth to tell and a heart to feel.

 Q: What type of stories can I tell?

-A: We want people to share real life stories about their lives – experiences trying new things, taking on challenges, stepping out from their comfort zone, hilarious faux pas, travel adventures and misadventures … as long as it is their own real story.
-This is NOT an event for debates, political speeches and religious sermons.
+A: We want people to share real life stories.
+This is NOT for debates, political speeches and religious sermons.
 We also do not tolerate offensive, hateful and objectifying talks.

 Q: Does my story have to be in English?

 A: Yes, because we want to hear stories from all over the world.